abhiTronix/vidgear/docs/bonus/TQM.md

   <figcaption>Threaded-Queue-Mode: generalized timing diagram</figcaption>
 </figure>

-> Threaded Queue Mode is designed exclusively for VidGear's Videocapture Gears _(namely CamGear, ScreenGear, VideoGear)_ and few Network Gears _(such as NetGear(Client's end))_ for achieving high-performance, asynchronous, error-free video-frames handling.
+> Threaded Queue Mode is designed exclusively for VidGear's Videocapture Gears _(namely CamGear, VideoGear)_ and few Network Gears _(such as NetGear(Client's end))_ for achieving high-performance, asynchronous, error-free video-frames handling.

 !!! tip "Threaded-Queue-Mode is enabled by default, but [can be disabled](#manually-disabling-threaded-queue-mode), only if extremely necessary."